 Creativity

-Artists are always in search of new means for artistic expression, expanding their audiences, and connecting with them.
-VR offers it all.
+VR is a compelling case for artists looking for new means for artistic expression, expanding their audiences, and connecting with them.

 Multisensory virtual experiences provide a new way both to convey feelings and information and to absorb them.
 VR can transform the ephemeral qualities of light and atmosphere into art and create lasting records of temporary experiences.